 Mount Holyoke students and alumnae are accepted into excellent graduate programs in a variety of health professions, including allopathic and osteopathic medicine, dentistry, veterinary medicine, nursing, physical therapy, and public health.
 In a typical year, an average of 60 students and alumnae apply to health professions programs.
 Of those, approximately 35 plan to become physicians; the others apply to dental, veterinary, physician assistant, or other programs.

-In the past seven years, our average applicant to medical school has had a cumulative grade point average of at least 3.5 and a score of at least 27 on the MCAT.
+Over a recent seven year period, our average applicant to medical school has had a cumulative grade point average of at least 3.5 and a score of at least 27 on the MCAT.
 Among students who meet these criteria, 80 percent are successful at gaining admission to medical school.

 Schools to which our students have been admitted in recent years include: Boston University, Columbia, Cornell, Dartmouth, Duke, Harvard, Johns Hopkins, Mount Sinai, Stanford, UCSF, University of New England, University of Pennsylvania, University of Rochester, Washington University-St. Louis, Vanderbilt, and Yale.